kevinslashdigital/aws-ai-practitioner-prep/docs/Domain-1/Task-1.1/5-types-of-machine-learning.md

 ## ⚖️ 3.
 Semi-Supervised Learning

 **Definition:**
-This method combines a small amount of labeled data with a large amount of unlabeled data to train models.
+As the name suggests, this method combines supervised and unsupervised learning.
+The technique relies on using a small amount of labeled data and a large amount of unlabeled data to train systems.
+First, the labeled data is used to partially train the machine-learning algorithm.
+After that, the partially trained algorithm labels the unlabeled data.
+This process is called pseudo-labeling.
+The model is then re-trained on the resulting data mix without being explicitly programmed.

+This method's advantage is that it does not require large amounts of labeled data.
+This is handy when working with data like long documents that would be too time-consuming for humans to read and label.

 **How it works:**
 - First, labeled data is used to train the model.